Titanium Beta C

 Titanium Beta C refers to Ti Beta-C, a trademark for an alloy of titanium originally filed by RTI International.
 It is a metastable "beta alloy" which was originally developed in the 1960s; Ti-3Al-8V-6Cr-4Mo-4Zr, nominally 3% aluminum, 8% vanadium, 6% chromium, 4% molybdenum, 4% zirconium and balance (75%): titanium.

+It is a heat-treatable, deep section hardenable, very high strength Titanium alloy possessing good toughness/strength properties, low elastic modulus and elevated resistance to stress and localized corrosion in high temperature sweet and sour brines.

 Properties

 Beta C is relatively easy to melt and process during fabrication, when compared with other beta alloys.
 It is not recommended in high-wear applications due to its tendency to gall.
 Beta C has good corrosion resistance to both saline environments and acids, due to the properties of titanium and to its ability to spontaneously form a well adhered protective oxide layer when exposed to a high oxygen environment.
 Beta C is one of the least dense beta alloys, which combined with its ability to achieve high strengths through heat treatment provides a good strength to weight ratio.
 It is also capable of consistent high strength through relatively large section thicknesses.